Here I hope to answer any questions you may have about breeding practices.

 Q) Why do you sell your pups with "full" registration?
 Don't you worry that they might be bred?

-A) No!
-I'm not!
-To be honest, I think those breeders who sell ALL their pups with limited registration are doing NOTHING to help the overall health and well being of dogs, nor are they helping the sport of dog shows and trials which is in bad shape today.
+A) To be honest, I think those breeders who sell ALL their pups with limited registration are doing NOTHING to help the overall health and well being of dogs, nor are they helping the sport of purebred dog shows and trials which is in bad shape today.
 I breed "foundation quality dogs"; that means dogs worthy of being used to be the foundation of a kennel.
 Of course not all pups in a litter are foundation quality, and I honestly grade my litters.
 If a pup will not enhance the breed if bred, then it is sold with with a limited registration.

-When I decide to take up breeding my favorite breeds, I found it surprisingly difficult to locate a pup for a reasonable price from a breeder who bothered to health check.
-Some "show" breeders did health check, but would not sell me a pup with full registration as they did not want COMPETITION for puppy sales!
+When I decide to take up breeding my favorite breeds, I found it surprisingly difficult to locate a pup for a reasonable price from a breeder who bothered to do even minimal health checking!
+Some "show" breeders did some health checking, but would not sell me a pup with full registration as they did not want COMPETITION for puppy sales!
 Those who did not health check would sell me a pup, no questions asked, but then I had to foot the bill for all health testing and the heartache if a beloved pup came back as not fit for breeding.
 It is a very frustrating state of affairs.

 Example: the Doberman breed is rotten with genetic issues right now.
 I have met several breeders who brag their dogs are very healthy - but they only sell their pups with limited registration.
 What good does that do a breed struggling to regain its health?
 I am very proud of my Doberman's health and hope that they can contribute to the future of the breed in a positive way.